-I am a Ph.D. candidate in Computer Software Engineering from University of British Columbia under the supervision of Dr. Ali Mesbah.
+I am a Postdoctoral Fellow in Software Engineering at the University of British Columbia under the supervision of Prof. Ali Mesbah.
 I am fortunate to be part of the SALT lab.
 My research is in software engineering, with emphasis on AI-driven software analysis, code repair, and software testing.
 My research aims to understand the role of context for code-related tasks with large language models.

 My work has been recognized by the ACM SIGSOFT Distinguished Paper Award at ASE 2025, reflecting the broader impact and rigor of my research contributions.
-My research has received over 500 citations (h-index: 10), including CEDAR which has been cited nearly 300 times and featured in an article by IBM on few-shot prompting.
+My research has received over 500 citations (h-index: 11), including CEDAR which has been cited more than 300 times and featured in an article by IBM on few-shot prompting.

 Highlights & Selected Publications